 The easiest and fastest way to install WordPress on your domain is using software installation scripts provided in your web hosting management console.
 We recommend hosting on servers that offer the cPanel hosting management console.

 If you have been following our WordPress Installation tutorials, you should have a web hosting account already set up with cPanel.

 For more information about choosing a web hosting provider, see this tutorial:

 In this tutorial you will learn how to install WordPress in minutes with cPanel using two popular software installation scripts:

-In addition to the written tutorials in the WordPress installation training module, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the detailed tutorials in the WordPress installation module, we also recommend watching the videos listed in the WordPress Installation Video Tutorials section.

 Installing WordPress on your domain with cPanel only takes a few minutes.
 Make sure that your web hosting account has cPanel with either Fantastico or Softaculous software installation scripts configured as this will make installing a WordPress site on your domain a really simple and very quick process.